Building Better Medicines

 Winning Image Highlights Early Stages of Drug Discovery

-Before a drug can treat pain, addiction or neurological disease, it must first prove itself at the cellular level.
-That early testing phase – where potential treatments either show promise or fail outright – is where Aleksandra Nedovic, a doctoral student in Florida Atlantic’s Charles E. Schmidt College of Science, spends most of her time under the mentorship of Predrag Cudic, Ph.D., professor and associate dean for research.
+Before a drug can treat pain, addiction or neurological disease, it must first prove itself at the cellular level, according to Aleksandra Nedovic, a doctoral student studying chemistry at Charles E. Schmidt College of Science.
+That early testing phase – where potential treatments either show promise or fail outright – is where Nedovic said she spends most of her time.

 “These cells are the starting point for everything,” Nedovic said.
 “If a compound doesn’t work here, it won’t move forward.”

-Recently, Nedovic captured an image of those living cells at the center of her research, a moment that would later earn a top award in FAU’s Art of Science photography contest.
+Nedovic’s image of those living cells, titled Developing New Drugs, earned People’s Choice in the Art of Science.
 The image reveals densely packed cells used in pharmaceutical research to test how drugs behave long before they reach animal models or clinical trials.

 Art of Science